KxSystems/docs-v1/docs/interfaces/pyq/install.md

 set QBIN=c:\q\w32\q.exe
 %QBIN% python.q -mpytest --pyargs pyq < nul
 ```
-You can follow latest updates on Windows support on [issue gh\#1](https://github.com/kxsystems/pyq/issues/1).
+You can follow the latest updates on Windows support on [issue gh\#1](https://github.com/kxsystems/pyq/issues/1).

-### Installing Jupyter kernel
+### Installing the Jupyter kernel

 Since we have not ported the `pyq` executable to the Windows platform yet, setting up a working PyQ environment on Windows requires several manual steps.

-First, it is strongly recommended to use a dedicated Python virtual environment and install `q` in `%VIRTUAL_ENV%`.
+First, you are strongly recommended to use a dedicated Python virtual environment and install `q` in `%VIRTUAL_ENV%`.
 Assuming that you have downloaded `windows.zip` from [kx.com](https://kx.com/download) into your `Downloads` folder, enter the following commands:
 ```bash
 python -mvenv py36
 py36\Scripts\activate.bat